How to nail that job interview with this ultimate guide to writing the perfect thank you note (with templates)

 “There is nothing worse than having an amazing conversation with a candidate only to receive the thank you note equivalent of a limp handshake,” says Jones, who is now CEO of outsourced HR firm Bambee.

-In fact, today’s employers say a thank you note is an absolute expectation today.
+In fact, today’s employers say a thank you note is an absolute expectation.

 “It’s not just good manners,” former editor-in-chief of Cosmopolitan Kate White, told Fast Company.”The interviewer is judging your passion for the job based on whether you send a note and what you say in it.”